daikman/jimjam/git-guide.md

 This doc will tell you how to set up your own stuff, and how to actually use git during this game jam.

+*Note*: In addition to the instructions below, someone will need to create the Unreal project and push it to this repo!

 ## Setup

 There are three important steps you need to follow before you can use this repo!